yanjinhai/NWAPW-Robot-Simulation/readme.txt

 Toggle Place - Toggles the ability to place and destroy collectables

-Ball/Block – Toggles between placing balls and blocks
+Ball/Block â€“ Toggles between placing balls and blocks

 Quit - Closes the simulation